garymabin/slides/PITCHME.md

 +++
 #### Use flyway to migrate
 @ul
-- Use a flexible, unique, valid prefix for migration scripts.
+- Use a flexible, unique, valid prefix for migration scripts. like: `V2019_0101_1826`
-`V2019_0101_1826`
-- Use `setOutOfOrder` wisely.
+- Use `setOutOfOrder()` wisely.
-- Use java migrations carefully.
 - Split database schema change and value change.
-- Use JDBC migration handle complex cases.
+- Use JDBC migration to handle complex cases.
 @ulend
 +++
 #### Design explicit API to migrate.